thi-ng/blog/2019/20190314-of-umbrellas-transducers-reactive-streams-pt4.md

 ## Into the forest of Disjoint Sets

-As stated in earlier parts, and unless we’re using a seeded PRNG with a verified outcome, we cannot assume that the result of `computeCA` constitutes an actually playable map/game level.
+As stated in earlier parts, and unless we're using a seeded PRNG with a verified outcome, we cannot assume that the result of `computeCA` constitutes an actually playable map/game level.
 For example, the 55% version in the above image, technically could be used, but it only consists of many small, isolated pockets,